-• 'The World of the Hero': This is a compulsory component comprising an in-depth study of either Homer's Odyssey or Iliad and Virgil's Aeneid.
+• 'The World of the Hero': This is a compulsory component comprising an in-depth study of Homer's Odyssey and Virgil's Aeneid.
 This component is solely focused on the study of literature in translation, through which you explore narrative technique and character development, as well as the historical and cultural background to both poems.

-- 'Culture and the Arts': You will most likely study the topic entitled 'Greek Theatre' for this module.
-The study of the production of Greek drama is coupled with an in-depth study of three plays - Sophocles' Oedipus the King, Euripides' Bacchae and Aristophanes' Frogs.
+- 'Culture and the Arts': You will study either the topic entitled 'Greek Theatre' or 'Invention of the Barbarian' for this module.
+The study of the production of Greek drama is coupled with an indepth study of three plays - Sophocles' Oedipus the King, Euripides' Bacchae and Aristophanes' Frogs.
 You will study not only the plays but the context in which their form and production developed.
-To develop this understanding this component involves the study of the physical theatre space used by the Greeks to stage their dramas, and also depictions of this staging in the visual/ material record. - 'Beliefs and Ideas': You will most likely study the 'Politics of the Late Republic' topic for this module.
-This takes an in-depth look at the decline and fall of the Republic, and so the rise of Imperialism under Augustus.
-A Roman History topic, it ties in perfectly with your study of Virgil's Aeneid in the primary module above.
-You will explore the political, social and moral climate of Rome, under such leaders as Sulla, Pompey the Great and Caesar.
+To develop this understanding this component involves the study of the physical theatre space used by the Greeks to stage their dramas, and also depictions of this staging in the visual/ material record.
+The 'Invention of the Barbarian' module investigates the creation of the barbarian identity by the Greeks, examining the portrayal of the Persians in Herodotus and Aeschylus, as well as looking to subversive women, such as Medea and the race of Amazon women, for inspiration.
+This module is backed by study of Herodotus' Histories, Aeschylus' Persians and Euripides' Medea, and looks into how the Greeks constructed the 'other' as a lens through which to view other societies, as well as explaining and enhancing their own. - 'Beliefs and Ideas': "You will most likely study the 'Greek Religion' topic for this module.
+This takes an in-depth look at the pantheon of gods as portrayed in Homer and Hesiod, looking to classical sites, sanctuaries and cults to get a sense of how religion operated in the Greek world."